Quantum Machines announces QUA, its universal language for quantum computing – TechCrunch

 In his view, this is akin to what happened in classical computing, too.
 “The transition from having just specific circuits — physical circuits for specific algorithms — to the stage at which the system is programmable is the dramatic point.
 Basically, you have a software abstraction layer and then, you get to the era of software and everything accelerated.”

-Sivan actually believes that for the time being, developers will want languages that give them a lot of direct control over the hardware because for the foreseeable future, that’s what’s necessary to harness the advantages of quantum computing.
+Sivan actually believes that for the time being, developers will want languages that give them a lot of direct control over the hardware because, for the foreseeable future, that’s what’s necessary to harness the advantages of quantum computing.
 “If you want to squeeze out everything quantum computers can give you, you better use low-level languages in the first place,” he argued,

 For low-level developers, Sivan argues, QUA will represent a paradigm shift.
-“They shift from having to developing many, many things in an iterative way to actually having a language that can support even their wildest dreams — their while quantum algorithms dreams,” he said.
+“They shift from having to develop many, many things in an iterative way to actually having a language that can support even their wildest dreams — their wildest quantum algorithms dreams,” he said.
 “This is a real paradigm shift and these guys are experiencing in its full capacity — and it’s not only the accelerated process of programming and working, but also the capabilities themselves.
 Once everything is programmed in QUA and then compiled to the Quantum Orchestration Platform, then you also get the full benefit of the underlying hardware.”

 The company argues that its QUA language is the first language to combine quantum operations at the pulse level and universal classical operations.
 Quantum Machines also built a compiler, XQP, which can then optimize the programs for the specific underlying hardware, in this case, Quantum Machine’s Pulse Processor assembly language.